-It turned out that a lot of things happened in this one night in Berlin that we follow Spanish girl Victoria around town.
+As I didn't see the trailer beforehand, I found myself sitting very uneasy in my chair… I never knew what to expect next!
+It turned out that a lot of things happened in this one nigh that we follow Spanish girl Victoria around Berlin.
 Shot in one single take and with unusual camera movements extremely close to the actors, I felt like I had actually been with them on this crazy ride…

 Victoria opens with a girl from Madrid dancing euphorically in a club in Berlin.
 One more hour to go until another Berlin night is coming to an end.
 Victoria (Laia Costa) makes her way to the exit and grabs her bike to cycle home.

 The boys were refused entry to the club so they hang around outside and chat up Victoria, finally convincing her to hang around with them a bit more that night.

 Hungry for life as she is, Victoria doesn't hesitate a second.
 But as dawn is approaching, she's got herself into big trouble.
 Suddenly, it's all or nothing… and it's a story about life or death…

 Frederick Lau is great as Sonne (by the way meaning "sun" in German).
-It's kind of cute when he's trying to communicate with Vitoria using his broken school English.
+It's kind of cute when he's trying to communicate with Vitoria using his "broken" school English.
 This creates a lot of subtle humour and even though Victoria is classified as a thriller, you'll find yourself laughing quite a lot.
 At least during the first half of the film.

-For lead actress Laia Costa, this film has been her first major role outside Spain and I am particularly happy for her to have won the German Film Award.
+For lead actress Laia Costa, this film has been her first major role outside of Spain and I am particularly happy for her to have won the German Film Award.
 Her performance in the film, especially at the end, was breathtaking.
 Even more so if you consider that after all this film was shot in one single take and the actors often improvised their dialogue.

-***** 5 out of 5 stars
+**** 4 out of 5 stars

 Did you see Victoria?
 What did you think of it?
 Did the film even inspire you to travel to Berlin?
 Maybe you've already walked the film locations yourself?
 Shout it out like Victoria would and leave a comment below!